 Academic Positions: Adjunct Professor of Law, the Moritz College of Law, The Ohio State University, 2005-Present, teaching Trial Advocacy (fall semester) and Evidence in Trials (spring semester).

 Honors & Awards: Honorary Doctor of Humane Letters, Muskingum College, 2006; Ohio Crime Prevention, Executive Director’s Award, 1995; Annual President’s Award, Franklin County-Columbus Domestic Violence Shelter, 1998; Annual Public Service Award, Ohio State Univ.
 Criminal Justice Research Center, 1999; Peacemaker Award, Tri-County Domestic Violence Shelter, 2006.

-2020: co-author with Eric Wittenberg and Penny Barrick, “Seceding from Secession”, Savas and Beatie Publishing.
-The book describes the events leading to the State of West Virginia.
+2020: co-author with Eric Wittenberg and Penny Barrick, “Seceding from Secession; Creating West Virginia”, Savas and Beatie Publishing.
+The book describes the turmoil and constitutional crisis leading to the creation of the State of West Virginia.

 2015: co-author with Edmund C. Sargus, “The Editor Turned Soldier”, April 1, 2015, New York Times.
-The article describes the life of Thomas Drummond, an anti-slavery State Senator, newspaper editor and captain in the 5th U.S. Calvary during the Civil War who died at the climatic Battle of Five Forks.
+The article describes the life of Thomas Drummond, an anti-slavery State Senator, newspaper editor and Captain in the 5th U.S. Calvary during the Civil War who died during of the climactic Battle of Five Forks.
 The article was published on the 150th anniversary of his death.